RealVNF/common-utils/README.md

 * `SimulatorAction` to pass the scaling and placement to the environment.
 * `simulatorState` to report back the current State of the environment.

+## Algorithms

+### Random Schedule

+* Places all VNFs on all nodes of the networks
+* Creats random schedules for each source node, each SFC, each SF , each destination node
+* All the schedules for an SF sum-up to 1

-## Load Balance algorithm
+### Load Balance algorithm

-Always returna equal distribution for all nodes and SFs.
+Always returns equal distribution for all nodes and SFs.
 Places all SFs everywhere.

-## Shortest Path algorithm
+### Shortest Path algorithm

 Based on network topology, SFC, and ingress nodes, calculates for each ingress node:
 * Puts 1st VNF on ingress, 2nd VNF on closest neighbor, 3rd VNF again on closest neighbor of 2nd VNF and so on.